mothur/mothur.github.io/_wiki/execution.md

 ### Mac OSX

 To run mothur on a Mac, you need to open the Terminal program.
-If it isn\'t already on your dock, in the Finder press Command-Shift-A, which will open a window with the list of programs on your machine.
+If it isn't already on your dock, in the Finder press Command-Shift-A, which will open a window with the list of programs on your machine.
 From there open the Utilities folder.
 Drag the Terminal.app icon to your doc and click on the icon to open the terminal window.
 Alternatively, you can